haik-x/giwon/README.md

 * Open Project in Unity and Enjoy!
 ## Requirements

-Make sure you have the below requirements before starting:
+Make sure you satisfy the below requirements before starting:

 * Unity Game Engine